Harshit-65/Affinity-answers/Q3/README.md

 This will create:

 - `nav_data.tsv`: Contains the extracted data in TSV format
-- `nav_data.json`: JSON formatted version of the same data

 ## Requirements

 - Bash shell
 - curl or wget
 - awk
-- sed
-- jq (for JSON conversion)

 ## TSV vs JSON